VaspulaVijayaLakshmi/Data-Structures-and-Algorithms/Heaps/README.md

-What is Heap?
+What is a Heap?

-It is mainly used to represent a priority queue.
-It is represented as a Binary Tree (a tree structure where a node of a tree has a maximum of two child nodes).
-Heaps are complete binary trees.
+A Heap is a special tree-based data structure primarily used to implement priority queues.
+It is represented as a Binary Tree, where each node has at most two children.
+Specifically, Heaps are complete binary trees, meaning all levels are completely filled except possibly the last, which is filled from left to right.

-A simple array can be used to represent a Heap where array indices refer to the node position in the tree.
+Heaps can be efficiently represented using an array, where indices correspond to positions in the binary tree.

-Parent and child nodes can be accessed with indices:

--> A root node｜i = 0, the first item of the array
--> A parent node｜parent(i) = i / 2
--> A left child node｜left(i) = 2i
--> A right child node｜right(i)=2i+1

-Two type of Heaps — Min Heap, Max Heap
+Array Representation
+For a node at index i:

+Root node: i = 0 (first element of the array)

+Parent node: parent(i) = ⌊(i - 1) / 2⌋

+Left child: left(i) = 2i + 1

+Right child: right(i) = 2i + 2

+Types of Heaps:

--> Min Heap — the parent node always has a smaller value than the child nodes.
+-> Min Heap: The parent node is less than or equal to its children.
+The smallest element is at the root.
--> Max Heap — the parent node is always larger than the child node value.
+-> Max Heap: The parent node is greater than or equal to its children.
+The largest element is at the root.

-Different questions where HEAP is common data structure to use can be categorized in following 4 categories:
+Common Heap Use Cases
+Heaps are commonly used to solve problems in the following patterns:

--> Top K Pattern
+Top K Pattern

+Finding the top K largest/smallest elements.

+Examples: Kth largest number, Top K frequent elements.

--> Merge K Sorted Pattern
+Merge K Sorted Lists Pattern

+Efficiently merge multiple sorted lists or arrays.

--> Two Heaps Pattern
+Two Heaps Pattern

+Useful in problems like finding the median from a stream of numbers.

--> Minimum Number Pattern
+Minimum Number Pattern

+Problems involving task scheduling, meeting rooms, etc., where minimum values are frequently accessed.